 To respond proactively and promptly to customers' funding needs-particularly those of small and medium-sized enterprises (SMEs)-we employ a standardized credit risk assessment process for SMEs that uses a credit-scoring model.
-With this process we are building a regime for efficiently marketing our Business Select Loan and SMBC Crecer Loan.
+With this process we are building a regime for efficiently marketing our Business Select Loan and other SME loans.